 I offer teacher-directed activities for beginners, teacher-guided resources for those somewhere in the middle with choice sprinkled in, tool kits to guide those that are ready for authentic self-led learning.

-My students thrive on routine.
+My students also thrive on routine.
 I try to develop a schedule and stick to it.
-My students know that we present projects on Fridays, for example, so they spend the week preparing for it.
-Routines help students independently manage tasks and also models organization, time-management, and follow-through.
+Routines help students independently manage tasks and also model organization, time management, and follow-through.

 Student-directed learning is powerful and the benefits are astronomical.
 You might feel as if your students aren’t cut out for this at times (or maybe that you’re not).
 I encourage you to squash that misconception, try out some of these strategies and see what happens.